pt7481/titanic-ml-from-disaster/README.md

 ### What I Did

 * Designed a multi-stage strategy for optimizing model bias, variance, and generalizability to unseen data (see Figure 1).
+* Split training data set into separate training and holdout sets to enable optimizing bias/variance and evaluate model generalizability prior to test prediction submission to Kaggle (see Figure 2).
-* Defined a model metrics hierarchy that prioritized minimizing log loss and maximizing survival recall to evaluate the most meaningful metrics while accounting for imbalanced survival classes in the training data.
+* Defined model evaluation metric priority to evaluate the most meaningful metrics while accounting for imbalanced survival classes in the training data (see Figure 3).
 * Selected Logistic Regression model type to maximize interpretability of model outputs and explainability to non-technical audiences.
 * Performed data preparation tasks such as exploratory data analysis (EDA), missing value imputation, and feature engineering in order to support model development.
 * Implemented reusable model evaluation framework consisting of metrics reporting, confusion matrices, precision-recall curve and SHAP visualizations.